Hermetic glass-to-metal seals, connectors, headers, and assemblies

 What does it mean for seals to be weld-ready?

 If your company does secondary welding, joining the seals to packages and other assemblies, you should use untarnished, weld-ready seals.

 The manufacturing process used by many hermetic seal suppliers can leave a tarnish residue on metal parts.
 This thin tarnish layer melts at higher temperatures than welding metal, so it isn’t eliminated during your secondary welding.
 When you weld the tarnished seal into your packages and other sub-assemblies, the tarnish can get trapped in the new weld, producing a weld defect that’s very difficult to detect, even with radiography.
 This defect weakens the weld and can cause cracking and subsequent performance failure.

 When is it important to use special, dense glasses?

-If your applications deals with high temperatures or high pressures, it’s important to select seals that are made with especially dense, strong glass.
+If your application deals with high temperatures or high pressures, it’s important to select seals that are made with especially dense, strong glass.
 These denser glasses resist the cracking and other performance breakdowns that can occur when less dense glasses are subjected to such extreme conditions.